reloadware/reloadium/pycharm/README.rst

 Details
 #######

-| Reloadium adds hot reloading also called "edit and continue" functionality to any Python application
+| Reloadium adds hot reloading and profiling features to any Python application

 Installing